prabhupalani18/Task-manager/README.md

 4. Deploy the app and wait for the deployment to complete.

-5. Access your deployed app at the provided Render URL.
+5. Render will provide an URL that can be used to access your deployed application.

 ## Contributing